 United Kingdom

-Valverde Sintra Palácio de Seteais is an elegant 5-star hotel set in the mountainside of Sintra with privileged views of the Moorish Castle and Pena Palace.
-It features a swimming pool.
+Valverde Sintra Palácio de Seteais - The Leading Hotels of the World is an elegant 5-star hotel set in the mountainside of Sintra with privileged views of the Moorish Castle and Pena Palace.

 Stunning hotel with magic views and great food and service.